trallard/airflow-tutorial/source/setup.rst

 To download Anaconda, follow the link https://www.anaconda.com/download/ and select Python 3.
 Following the download, run the installer as per usual on your machine.

-If you prefere not using Anaconda then this `tutorial <https://realpython.com/installing-python/>`_ can help you with the installation and setup.
+If you prefer not using Anaconda then this `tutorial <https://realpython.com/installing-python/>`_ can help you with the installation and setup.

 If you already have Python installed but not via Anaconda do not worry.